 - Can we use Respondus for as many students as we want?

 - Yes, Respondus is available for all students in credit courses for the academic year 2020-2021.

-- Is audio and video playback support as part of a Canvas Quiz question?
+- Is audio and video playback supported as part of a Canvas Quiz question?

-- Standard video and audio playback is support via My Media.
+- Standard video and audio playback are supported via My Media.
 It is always worthwhile to test the exam as a student to make sure each specific file is available, as there are other conditions that could affect the availability of certain files.

 - If I enable the Monitor webcam function, what does the review system look like for instructors?